B.A. Application Requirements

 Performance Studies Portfolio

-To apply to the Department of Performance Studies, applicants must complete both the New York University common application online, and submit a statement of purpose ("Portfolio"), which is accessible through the Common Application.
+To apply to the Department of Performance Studies, applicants must complete both the New York University common application online, and submit a a two-part portfolio, which is accessible through the Common Application.